Citizenry/platform/docs/the-ushahidi-platform-facebook-bot/the-facebook-bot/installing-the-bot-for-development-and-testing.md

 ![](https://lh6.googleusercontent.com/u8y4BsUeC3T9-gGZE_L5mIr2s19aMoX6mnJbgkqgedZDv3xFDIiKk2DIVk2EUhgkxz0GcPmtqdNR7u5ktI8cQ9anLkw5wmVQs5raNKbJfDdbJ7Oh6Wc9Vt_FMzxp2K-aaEBMf_0U)

-When all those credentials are in your .env-file, together with the credentials for the Ushahidi-deployment you want to use to send reports with, you start the application with
+When all those credentials are in your .env-file, together with the credentials for the StreetSignal-deployment you want to use to send reports with, you start the application with

 * vagrant up and then
 * artisan php migrate --seed \(this sets together the script for the bot, using the variables you added to the .env-file\)